24

 Owner: Marketing Operations Lead

-Execution-only tasks that do not enter the campaign lifecycle: asset resizing, slide edits, minor web updates, simple email deployments.
+Small execution that doesn't need a strategy: asset resizing, slide edits, minor web updates, simple email deployments.

 The Signal Gate